sahilparekh08/sahilparekh08.github.io/content/_index.md

 University of Pennsylvania
 1. Research Assistant               (Jun 2024 - Aug 2024)
-2. Teaching Assistant               (Aug 2023 - May 2024)
+2. Teaching Assistant               (Aug 2023 - Present)

 ## Education
-- Candidate for Master of Science in Engineering, Computer and Information Science [CGPA: 3.83/4] from University of Pennsylvania (2023-2025)
+- Candidate for Master of Science in Engineering, Computer and Information Science (Concentration: Systems) [CGPA: 3.83/4] from University of Pennsylvania (2023-2025)
 - Bachelor of Engineering, Information Technology [CGPA: 9.53/10] from University of Mumbai (2016-2020)